This post was originally published on June 17, 2016

 A study at Duke University found that breastmilk, which is always touted for protecting newborns from illnesses, helps to normalize an infant’s microflora, which then protects against disease and developmental problems.
 From this study, “We know that babies who receive breast milk have better outcomes in many ways, and mother who breast feed also have improved health outcomes, including decreased risks of cancer.
 Whenever possible, promoting breast feeding is the absolute best option for mom and baby.”
 It is interesting to make the connection now between breastfeeding and gut health.

-Now, on to prebiotics.
 Prebiotics are food for probiotics.
 Most prebiotics are a form of fiber which our body does not digest, but the probiotics do.
 Feeding the probiotics helps them to stay at work to keep us healthy.
-Foods with prebiotics are: raw garlic, leek, and onions, raw Jerusalem artichoke, raw chicory root, whole wheat, fruits and vegetables and legumes.
+Some foods with prebiotics are raw garlic, leek, and onions, raw Jerusalem artichoke, tiger nuts, raw chicory root, whole wheat, fruits and vegetables and legumes.

 Do you take a probiotic or eat various probiotic and prebiotic foods?